Jack-Etheredge/early_convolutions_vit_pytorch/README.md

 As a starting point for the original ViT ("An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale") implementation in PyTorch, I used Phil Wang's repo [https://github.com/lucidrains/vit-pytorch/](https://github.com/lucidrains/vit-pytorch/).

-Both notebooks have device hard-coded to 'cuda'.
-I tried training on CPU and got more than a 60x speed up switching to an RTX 2070.
-If you want to train on CPU for a few epochs, then you'll need to switch that out in the notebook(s).
+Both notebooks will use the GPU if it's available according to torch.
+The training is quite slow on CPU.
+I tried training on CPU and got more than a 60x speed up switching to an RTX 2070 (your speedup will, of course, depend on the CPU and GPU).

 ## Bibtex paper citations:
 ```bibtex